olexandrmazur/Smart-Planner/README.md

 **🛠️ Used Techonologies:**

+- **Backend:**
   - Java 23
   - JDBC – for working with the database
   - HTTP Server – own implementation or use of the built-in HTTP server
-- HTML / CSS / JavaScript – front-end part
+- **Frontend:**
+  - HTML for creating elements
+  - CSS for scaling HTML elements
+  - JavaScript for creating web logic sending requests and validation of data

 **Additional libs:**